stumpapp/stump/packages/components/README.md

 # Components

-This package is the component library used throughout the Stump web and desktop interface(s).
+This package is the component library used throughout the Stump web and desktop apps.
 A vast majority of the foundational components come from [shadcn/ui](https://ui.shadcn.com/docs), a wonderful free and open source collection of React components build with [radix-ui](https://radix-ui.com/) and [TailwindCSS](https://tailwindcss.com/).
 Huge thanks to [shadcn](https://github.com/shadcn) for their work!

 ## Usage